top of page

 Finger trainer

-A year ago Julian decided he wanted to play the piano.
-Quite soon after he'd started it became apparent that his cerebral palsy also affects his finer motor coordination.
+When Julian was younger he decided he wanted to play the piano.
+Quite soon after starting it became apparent that his cerebral palsy also affects his finer motor coordination.
+He found it impossible to do certain chords.
+He was devastated.

 The harder Julian presses on the sensors, more of the LEDs light up.